 Disney Cruise Line has itineraries from 3-nights to 15-nights.
 So whether you are looking for a quick weekend getaway, or a true break from real life, there is an itinerary for you.
 Shorter cruises are typically 3- and 4-night cruises to the Bahamas.
 These cruises visit Nassau, Bahamas, and Castaway Cay.
 If you want something a bit longer, there are 7-night cruises to the Caribbean (Eastern and Western), or to Alaska.
 Looking for a long vacation?
 Longer cruises range from 9-15 nights and include Southern Caribbean, Mediterranean, Northern European, Trans-Atlantic, and Trans-Panama Canal cruises.

 For first time cruisers, I recommend the 4-night Bahamas itinerary.
-I find that three night sailing simply aren’t long enough for first time cruisers to experience enough of the options, or even find their way around the ship!
+I find that three night sailings simply aren’t long enough for first time cruisers to experience enough of the options, or even find their way around the ship!
 The day at sea that the 4-night sailing offers is where many guests truly fall in love with cruising.
 There is just something about a day at sea!
 You can enjoy all the ship has to offer while enjoying the ocean breeze.

 Why not a 7-night sailing for a first time cruiser?
 Seven nights is a long time if it turns out that cruising just isn’t for you.
 But it is perfect for a second cruise!
 Most guests disembark the ship on the last day wishing they had had more time.